Definition

 How evaluation works

-Spending an output combines two scripts: the unlocking script (legacy scriptSig, or the witness in SegWit) supplied by the spender, and the locking script (scriptPubKey) attached to the output by its creator.
-The unlocking script runs first, pushing items such as a signature and public key onto the stack.
-The locking script then runs, consuming those items with opcodes like OP_DUP, OP_HASH160, and OP_CHECKSIG.
-A transaction input is valid only if, after both scripts finish, the stack is left with a single non-zero (true) value on top.
+Spending an output combines two scripts.
+The unlocking script (legacy scriptSig, or the witness in SegWit) is supplied by the spender; the locking script (scriptPubKey) was attached to the output by its creator.
+The unlocking script effectively runs first, pushing items such as a signature and public key onto the stack.
+The locking script then runs, consuming those items with opcodes like OP_DUP, OP_HASH160, OP_EQUALVERIFY, and OP_CHECKSIG.
+Walk through the classic pay-to-pubkey-hash pattern and the stack tells the whole story: the signature and pubkey go on; the pubkey is duplicated, hashed, and compared against the committed hash; then OP_CHECKSIG pops the signature and pubkey and pushes the verification result.
+A transaction input is valid only if, after both scripts finish, the stack holds a single truthy value on top.
+Anything else — an empty stack, a zero, leftover clutter under modern cleanstack rules — means the spend is rejected by every node on the network.

 Why a stack